1911 Grand Rapids furniture workers' strike: Disputes begin

 The FMEA responded with a letter dated March 1, 1911:

 We understand that certain officials of an organized body of workmen of the city have expressed a wish to confer with us about the management of our business.
 We have always operated on an open shop basis; dealing with every man, union and non-union, without discrimination, on the basis of ability and individual agreement.
 From its organization this company has always recognized liberty of every man to sell his labor freely, independently and at the best price obtainable.
 This company will continue to conduct its business in these respects in the future as in the past.

 Dissatisfied with the response of furniture companies, the UBCJ held a referendum on March 25, 1911, to vote for a labor strike; ninety-five percent of the 3,244 unionized workers voted to begin a strike on April 1.
 In the following days, the finishers union of 1,500 workers and the carvers union also voted in support of a strike.
-Mayor of Grand Rapids George E. Ellis, whose voter base comprised the working class in the city, supported the initiatives of the unions and helped organize the Commission of Inquiry in order to avoid a strike; the unions agreed to delay their strike and participate though the businesses refused any discussions entirely.
-On April 18, workers gave one last chance of reply to the businesses, though they received no answer.
+Mayor of Grand Rapids George E. Ellis, whose voter base comprised the working class in the city, supported the initiatives of the unions and helped organize the Commission of Inquiry in order to avoid a strike; the unions agreed to delay their strike and participate, though the businesses refused any discussions entirely.
+On April 18, workers gave one last chance of reply to the businesses; they received no answer.

 Strike

 The strike began on April 19, 1911, at 9:00 am with over 6,000 workers refusing to go to work.
 Days later on April 22, the janitors at the city hall began a strike and entered the mayor's office, demanding a wage increase while detailing the difficulties they faced, causing Mayor Ellis to nearly faint.
 The first of few factories to abide by the demands of workers was Veit Manufacturing on April 24.

 Businesses responded to the strike by using strikebreakers, hiring vagrants from Chicago and Ionia, with some of the strikebreakers arriving infected with smallpox.
-The board of aldermen in Grand Rapids condemned such practices, stating that importing workers "cannot but have serious effect upon the social conditions in this city, both because of the large number of unemployed which will result ... [a]nd the bringing in of men of questionable character" Furniture manufacturers were also aided by the American Home Furnishings Alliance, with furniture businesses agreeing to slow production so they would not outcompete Grand Rapids.
+The board of aldermen in Grand Rapids condemned such practices, stating that importing workers "cannot but have serious effect upon the social conditions in this city, both because of the large number of unemployed which will result ... [a]nd the bringing in of men of questionable character."
+Furniture manufacturers were also aided by the American Home Furnishings Alliance, with furniture businesses agreeing to slow production so they would not outcompete Grand Rapids.

 Bill Haywood of the Industrial Workers of the World temporarily visited Grand Rapids shortly after the strike began.
 Auxiliary Bishop Joseph Schrembs of the Roman Catholic Diocese of Grand Rapids expressed support for the striking workers on May 3, noting the deplorable conditions of their living and the low wages they received.
 Schrembs' congregation of mainly Polish Americans living on the west side of Grand Rapids were the lowest paid class and lived in an area that frequently flooded.